zt-robinson/GreenBook/docs/Qualifying_Priority.md

 ### Standard Events

-- Winner of the AGA Championship for any of the last four seasons + current season
+- Previous 5 winners of the AGA Championship
-- Winner of the American Open for any of the last four seasons + current season
+- Previous 5 winners of the American Open
-- Winner of the Sovereign Tournament for any of the last four seasons + current season
-- Winner of the Royal Open for any of the last four seasons + current season
+- Previous 5 winners of the Royal Open
+- Previous 5 winners of the Sovereign Tournament
-- Winner of the Continental Championship for any of the last four seasons + current season
+- Previous 5 winners of the Continental Championship
-- Winner of any Sigature Events over the last three seasons + current season
+- Winner of any Signature Events over the last three seasons + current season
-- Winner of the Tour Championship over last five seasons
+- Previous 5 winners of the Tour Championship
-- Winner of all other Tour events over last two seasons + current season
+- Winners of all other Tour events over last two seasons
-- Winner of previous instances of this specific event over last four seasons
+- Previous 4 winners of previous instances of this specific event
 - Top four finishers of a Monday Qualifying tournament (single 18 round tournament)
 - Top 20 finishers on the Development Tour from the previous season, in order of their positions on the list
 - Top 5 finishers on the Q School Tournament from the previous season, in order of their positions on the list
 - Top 10 finishers from the Tour event specifically preceding this event
 - Top 30 finishers on the Tour Championship Points List from the previous two seasons, in order of their total number of Tour Championship Points
-- Top 100 finishers on the Tour Championship Points List from the previous season, in order of their positions on the list
+- Top 100 players on the Tour Championship Points List from the previous season, in order of their positions on the list
-- Top 100 players on the current season’s Tour Championship Points List
+- Top 100 players on the current season’s Tour Championship Points List as of the day prior to the event
 - Remaining positions and alternates filled from conditionally-exempt players

 ### Standard Invitationals

+- Winners of any current year Tour event
+- Most recent winners of all four majors plus the Continental Championship
+- Top five Tour Championship Points earners since previous Signature Event
 - The 50 current leaders on the Tour Championship Points List as of the day prior to the event
-- Most recent winners of all four majors plus the Continental Championship
+- Top 25 finishers on the Tour Championship Points List from the previous season
 - Top 5 finishers on the Development Tour from the previous season, in order of their positions on the list
 - Top 3 finishers on the Q School Tournament from the previous season, in order of their positions on the list

+### Signature Events

+- Most recent winners of all four majors plus the Continental Championship
+- The final 5 players, including ties, in the previous year’s iteration of the same Signature Event
 - Winners of any current year Tour event
+- Remaining winners of the AGA Championship over the 5 years immediately preceding the current year
+- Remaining winners of the American Open over the 5 years immediately preceding the current year
+- Remaining winners of the Royal Open over the 5 years immediately preceding the current year
+- Remaining winners of the Sovereign Tournament over the 5 years immediately preceding the current year
+- Remaining winners of the Continental Championship over the 5 years immediately preceding the current year
-- Top five Tour Championship Points earners since previous Signature Event
+- Top 5 Tour Championship Points earners since previous Signature Event
 - Top 25 finishers on the Tour Championship Points List from the previous season

-### Signature Events

-- Top 25 finishers on the Tour Championship Points List from the previous season
 - The 50 current leaders on the Tour Championship Points List as of the day prior to the event
-- Most recent winners of all four majors plus the Continental Championship
-- The final five players, including ties, in the previous year’s iteration of a given Signature Event
 - Top 5 finishers on the Development Tour from the previous season, in order of their positions on the list
 - Top 3 finishers on the Q School Tournament from the previous season, in order of their positions on the list
-- Winners of any current year Tour event
-- Top five Tour Championship Points earners since previous Signature Event
-- Winners of the AGA Championship for the last five seasons
-- Winners of the American Open for the last five seasons
-- Winners of the Sovereign Tournament for the last five seasons
-- Winners of the Royal Open for the last five seasons
-- Winners of the Continental Championship for the last five seasons

 ### Continental Championship

 - Individual winners of any Tour events from previous Continental Championship to current Continental Championship
 - Top 125 finishers on the Tour Points List from the previous season, in order of their positions on the list
-- Winners of the Sovereign Tournament for the last five seasons
+- Previous 5 winners of the Sovereign Tournament
-- Winners of the American Open for the last five seasons
+- Previous 5 winners of the American Open
-- Winners of the Royal Open for the last five seasons
+- Previous 5 winners of the Royal Open
-- Winners of the AGA Championship for the last five seasons
+- Previous 5 winners of the AGA Championship
-- Winners of the Continental Championship for the last five seasons
+- Previous 5 winners of the Continental Championship
 - Winners of the Tour Championship for the last five seasons
-- Winners of all Signature Events for the last three seasons
+- Winners of all Signature Events over past 3 seasons + the current season
 - Top 10 finishers on the Development Tour from the previous season, in order of their positions on the list
 - Top 5 finishers on the Q School Tournament from the previous season, in order of their positions on the list
 - Top 100 players on the current season’s Tour Championship Points List